KChellis/tap-room-react/README.md

 * spent several hours figuring out errors with react in atom. ended up having to uninstall and reinstall and create new project from scratch
 * still building components, but thinking about how to either style without bootstrap, or how to add bootstrap.
 * realized I don't actually need the NewKegControl component
+* radio buttons for color are not working properly.
+I will need to research that, but want to get the rest of the page working first

 ## Setup Requirements